liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

 ## Suspension Criteria/Resumption Requirements

-In case of build failures, all testing activities will be suspended while team efforts are focused on fixing the build process.
+In case of build failures, all testing activities will be suspended while team efforts are focused on fixing the build.
 Testing will resume once builds are running smoothly

 In case of smoke test failures, all testing activities will be suspended while team efforts are focused on fixing the problems uncovered by the smoke test.
 Testing will resume once smoke tests are passing.